Best planting times

-Best planting times: Garlic is best planted in mid-October for a bountiful harvest next summer.
+Garlic is best planted in mid-October for a bountiful harvest next summer.
 Exact best days vary depending on if you are in Chicago city (in Zone 6a, plant Oct.
 17 to 31) or suburbs (in Zone 5b, plant Oct.
 13 to 21), Garlic sprouts in spring and is harvested in July.
 Don’t plant garlic after the first day of freezing temperatures around Oct 30th.
-Check latest weather predictions of first night time freeze,.
-However garlic is relatively carefree when given a well-drained site, our compost as your soil, with full sun, good air circulation and worm castings as fertilizer.
+Check latest weather predictions of first night time freeze.
+Garlic is relatively care-free when given a well-drained site, our compost as your soil, with full sun, good air circulation and worm castings as fertilizer.

 Best cloves to plant: It’s worth the extra dollars sowing the biggest and healthiest organic garlic and shallot bulbs you can find.
 You’ll reap that much more when you harvest.
 There is a direct relationship between the size of bulbs and cloves you plant the size of the bulbs and cloves you’ll harvest.

 Buy garlic to plant from farmers markets: Locally grown garlic is the best.
 We get our planting cloves from our current year’s crop or from a farmers market - using only the largest bulbs and large cloves.
 Last day for Oak Park Farmers Market is Oct.
-25.
+25 in 2025.

 There are many varieties of garlic.
 A few good varieties are Carpathian, Inchelium Red, Idaho Silverskin and Persian Star, and the best sources of planting stock are mail-order and internet specialty seed companies and diverse garden centers.